Stainless Steel Portable Biochar Kiln

 • Ideal for larger gardens and nurseries

-Charging Your Biochar:
+Other Ways For Charging Biochar:

 Once you've produced biochar in the kiln, it's ready to be "charged" or inoculated with nutrients and microorganisms.
 Uncharged biochar can absorb nutrients and microbes from the surrounding soil, stealing resources from plants.